floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 == Conduct

 Using the search strategy outlined in the previous section, we queried the selected platforms and found a total of #slr.platforms.values().map(p => p.total).sum() publications.
+@slr_search_results gives an overview of the search results.

 #figure(
   table(